-Residents that would like to opt-in can do so using the FOGO Bin Application Form(PDF, 72KB).
+Residents that would like to opt-in can do so using the online FOGO Bin Application Form.

-Residents currently using a Green Waste bin can choose to opt-out using the Green Waste Opt Out Application Form(PDF, 275KB).
+Residents currently using a Green Waste bin can choose to opt-out using the online FOGO bin opt out application.

 How much will my FOGO bin collection cost?

 There will be no change to the rates for 2019/20 as a result of this service change.